splieth/puppet-vault-secret/README.md

 ## Installation

 In order to install the module, you can utilize [librarian-puppet](https://github.com/rodjek/librarian-puppet) to get it as dependency.
-Simple add the following line to your `Puppetfile`:
+Simply add the following line to your `Puppetfile`:

 ```ruby
 mod 'counterliero/vault_secret', '>= 0.0.1'